"Nashville" - On Location

 Enjoy classical performances by the Grammy® winning Nashville Symphony Orchestra or enjoy one of the many jazz series or pop series performances.

 1 Symphony Place

 Shelby Street Pedestrian Bridge – Showed Deacon and Rayna strolling across the bridge in one of first episodes.
-The bridge is also seen in many of the flyover shots of downtwon.
+The bridge is also seen in many of the flyover shots of downtown.

 The Shelby Street Pedestrian Bridge is a truss bridge that spans the Cumberland River in Nashville.
-It offers an excellent view of the skyline and an easy walk to LP Field or Broadway.
+It offers an excellent view of the skyline and an easy walk to Nissan Stadium or Broadway.

 Sky Blue Café - Juliette and the musically inclined quarterback dined here in Season 1.